-Do you have a question about the one of the following forms under Immigrant Investor Program, also known as EB-5?
+Do you have a question about the one of the following forms under the EB-5 Program, also known as the Immigrant Investor Program?

-- Form I-526, Immigrant Petition by Alien Investor
+- Form I-526, Immigrant Petition by Standalone Investor;

 - Form I-829, Petition by Investor to Remove Conditions on Permanent Resident Status